FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/accelerating-the-makers-of-civil-society.md

 We'll accomplish this through a series of community events that bring the Maker, civil society, and funder communities together, all of which will be supported by expert-developed educational materials.
 Along with this dynamic event series, we'll be launching a GitHub repo in which all the resources we've developed — including open-source code — will be made available to the public.

 We've already held our first event, [How Can Civil Society Participate in the Decentralized Future of the Web?](https://www.youtube.com/watch?v=biI1sR859xE), featuring Hunter Treseder, head of global social impact programs at Filecoin Foundation & FFDW, and Nathan Freitas, founder and director of Guardian Project.
-You can find a video of that full event [here](https://www.youtube.com/watch?v=biI1sR859xE).
+You can [watch the full event recording on YouTube](https://www.youtube.com/watch?v=biI1sR859xE).

 This is the first of many events and actions that we'll be taking to achieve the goals of this project.
 Here's how we plan to introduce civil society decision-makers (such as NGO executive directors and more) to DWeb technology — and how we'll introduce the Makers of Dweb technology (blockchain software developers, for example) to those same decision-makers: